User Action Signing

 </Step>

-Call the endpoint: [Create the User Action Signature](/api-reference/auth/create-user-action-signature)
+Call the endpoint: [Create User Action Signature](/api-reference/auth/create-user-action-signature)

 </Step>